python/cpython/Doc/library/optparse.rst

 strings as you like (including zero), as long as there is at least one option string overall.

-The option strings passed to :meth:`add_option` are effectively labels for the option defined by that call.
+The option strings passed to :meth:`OptionParser.add_option` are effectively labels for the option defined by that call.
 For brevity, we will frequently refer to *encountering an option* on the command line; in reality, :mod:`optparse` encounters *option strings* and looks up options from them.